 Welcome from our Chief Residents

-Since its establishment in 1952, the Department of Anesthesiology has been at the forefront of research and clinical anesthesiology.
+Since it was established 1952, the Department of Anesthesiology has been at the forefront of research and clinical anesthesiology.
 We have produced pioneers in the field, from early visionaries such as Dr. Virginia Apgar and Dr. E.M.
 Papper, to the leaders of today.
-Since that time, graduates from our program have continued the Columbia tradition of scholarship and academic excellence.
+Since then, our graduates have continued the Columbia tradition of academic and research excellence, extraordinary clinical care, and community leadership.
 Our alumni have become department chairs, innovators, and leaders in research at some of the most prestigious medical centers in the world.

 Our clinical experience is incredibly challenging, varied, engrossing, and rewarding.
 The majority of your training will take place at NewYork-Presbyterian Hospital/Columbia University Irving Medical Center, Morgan Stanley Children’s Hospital, and NewYork-Presbyterian Allen Hospital.
 Our medical center is an international referral center, specializing in transplantation, cardiac and aortic surgery with a prolific mechanical circulatory support service, as well as hepatobiliary oncology.
 Perhaps the best part of being an anesthesiology resident at Columbia is working with and learning from some of the brightest minds not only in anesthesiology, but also in medicine and surgery.

 As a first-year resident in the Department of Anesthesiology at Columbia, your training begins with an innovative clinical base year, which will include the Surgical-Anesthesia Intensive Care Unit, infectious diseases, hepatobiliary surgery, pediatric cardiology, and quality assurance.
 These are just some of the rotations during the clinical base year that are unique to our program and which will provide you with the strong foundation in medicine and surgery that is essential to your future career in anesthesiology.